dipAch/dipach.github.io/_posts/2025-10-17-database-recovery-manager.md

 The log entry has a corresponding LSN (Log Sequence Number) that the buffer keep tracks of it internally.
 When a flush request comes in, it makes the log manager flush up until the current LSN tracked by the buffer, marking changes/modifications up until the LSN as pushed to disk.

-### Checkpointing
+## Checkpointing
+---

 This concept vastly reduces the work needed to be done by the recovery manager and also the amount of past data in log records that needs maintaining.

 There are 2 categories of checkpointing explained in the text:

-1. Quiescent Checkpointing
+1. **Quiescent Checkpointing**

     What is the objective?

     - We want to know where in the log we can stop scanning further backwards.
 This needs guarantee that after a certain point, all records going back belong to completed transactions.
     - For all such transactions, the data buffers were flushed to disk and we don't have to engage in a "Redo" activity.

     This is basically a stop the world checkpointing.
 In this method, when the checkpointing process kicks in, it stops accpeting any new transactions and waits for already running transactions to complete.
 Once running transactions complete and their modified buffers are flushed, a checkpoint log record is added and then the log is flushed.
 Normal operation resumes post that.

     Usually performed at startup when recovery is done, so that only new log records post the checkpoint marker are to be considered by the recovery manager in the future.

-2. Non-Quiescent Checkpointing
+2. **Non-Quiescent Checkpointing**

     So the problem with previous checkpointing method (Quiescent), was that the database was rendered unresponsive till the checkpointing completes.
 This could have serious performance implications for high traffic database nodes.

     To overcome this, we have another method that keeps track of the running transactions when the checkpoint process started.
 It records the list of transactions as part of its checkpoint log record.

     This method also stops accepting new transactions albeit for a short period only, as this method doesn't have to wait for running transactions to complete.

     Basically the recovery manager relies on finding the earliest transaction's start log record in the checkpoint record's transaction list, so that it can stop scanning backwards any futher post that.

 ## Conclusion